vincenttran99/react-native-mono-template/README.md

 ## ⭐ Key Features

-- 🚀 Performance optimization with numerous compiled techniques
+- 🚀 Performance optimization with numerous compiled techniques, optimize with React Compiler
 - ✅ Latest Expo SDK: Leverage the best of the Expo ecosystem while maintaining full control over your app
 - 🌐 Easy multilingual integration in under 30 seconds with Lingui, automatic translation of installed languages, no need to remember keys for strings as in some traditional methods
 - 🧩 Interesting components like multi-format text, collapsible/expandable text, URL preview, simple dividers, etc.